omunroe-com/navewiki/[extensibility]-writing-DSL's.md

 Going a step further

-With just a few tips and you can already start building your own awesome DSL.
+With just a few tips, you can already start building your own awesome DSL.
 How about classes with mixins?

 ```coffeescript
 # Implementation
 implements = (list) -> item.prototype for item in list

 Class = (base, implemented, properties) ->
   class SUB extends base
   SUB::[name] = value for name, value of item for item in implemented if implemented